 5. Don’t Post Your Own Poems Online Until a Month After You Send Them.

 Also, do not publish anyone else’s poem without their written permission.
-Having a scanner helps to archive the image perfectly and scanners are now $100.
+Having a scanner helps to archive the image perfectly and scanners are not expensive.
 Or you could take a photo of the image (or scan it) with your cellphone.
-Do realize if you are sending a card abroad, it may take longer than a month.
+Do realize if you are sending a card abroad, it may take longer than a month and costs more to send.
+U.S. participants, get international stamps EVEN FOR CANADA.
 Do not disclose any participant’s address online.